• Skip to primary navigation

 Xylitol is a food additive present in many candies and other food items.
 It is safe for human consumption but is extremely dangerous for dogs.
 In dogs, it can cause hypoglycemia, liver damage, or even death.

-Before giving Mint Candy to your furry friends, closely review the following details.
+Before giving mint candy to your furry friends, closely review the following details:.

 Page Contents